verhas/GeciAPT/README.md

 This project is currently experimental, there is no compatibility promise for the structure of the XML in later versions, or that there will be later versions or even a release version at all.

+Any suggestion or comment is more than welcome.